wazo-platform/wazo-doc/source/system/xivo-auth/xivo-auth.rst

 Usage for services using xivo-auth
 ==================================

-A service that require authentification and identification can use xivo-auth to externalise the burden of authentification.
+A service that require authentication and identification can use xivo-auth to externalise the burden of authentication.
 The new service can then accept a token as part of its operations to authenticate the user using the service.

 Once a service receives a token from one of its user, it will need to check the